Small Aquarium Fish

 - Breed compatibility.
 Sometimes, peace-loving fishes cannot tolerate each other’s neighborhood

 It is important to remember that small aquariums are a danger zone for fish.
-Therefore, the choice of neighbors will completely determine the fate of your pets.
+Therefore, the choice of neighbors will ultimately determine the fate of your pets.
 If you add predatory fish to a small aquarium, they will eat their peace-loving neighbors.
-Gouramis are suitable for scalares; other fish will not get along with them.
+Gouramis are suitable for scales; other fish will not get along with them.
 You can buy one fish that will be the mistress of your tank or keep a whole school of miniature fish.

 Consider the habitat of pets so that they do not interfere with each other.
 Fish are divided into those who:

 With this graduation, you can distribute inhabitants throughout the aquarium.
 It will also significantly increase its aesthetics.